jasjotp/dsci522_group29_milestone_1/CONTRIBUTING.md

 ### 3.1.
 Using `environment.yml` (recommended for development)

-To create a development environmen from the repository root:
+To create a development environment from the repository root:

 `conda env create -f environment.yml -n dsci522_milestone1` <br>
 `conda activate dsci522_milestone1`